 When will PTE Core be available for testing?

-PTE Core is expected to launch in late 2023.
+PTE Core is expected to launch in early 2024.
 However, the specific launch date has not been announced yet.

 How does PTE Core impact economic class candidates for Canadian immigration?